How to book a course?

 In the event of non-payment, the course will not be carried out until payment has been received.

-If the course is conducted by our partner, invoicing will be done directly from our partner and not from GTM Kompetanse.
+If the course is conducted by our partner, invoicing can be done directly from our partner and not from GTM Kompetanse.

 Classroom course